MohitJain-git/lumaa-spring-2025-ai-ml/README.md

 ## Example Query & Output
 ### **Input Query:**
-> "I love thrilling action movies set in space, with a comedic twist."
+Try entering:

+- *"A thrilling space adventure with humor"*
+- *"A deep emotional drama with a powerful storyline"*
+- *"A fast-paced action movie with a sci-fi setting"*

 ### **Top Recommendations:**
-If a user enters *"A thrilling space adventure with humor"*, the system might return:
+If a user enters *"I love thrilling action movies set in space, with a comedic twist."*, the system might return:

 ![Example Recommendations](images/result_ss.png)